What does Nimblewill look like?

 Nimblewill is a part-time grassy weed that primarily grows in lawns and turf grass, though it can also occur in nurseries, orchards and landscapes.
 Nimblewill can be found throughout much of the United States, with the exception of the Pacific Northwest and parts of the Southwest.
 These perennial grasses can germinate and spread from seeds, but they also produce a root structure (tubers, bulbs or corms) that can birth new weeds from your lawn's surface (using stolons) or from underground (using rhizomes).
 Perennial grassy weeds live two or more years and have a deeper root structure that can give rise to new weeds—even if you no longer see the weeds in your lawn.

-In warmer climates, Nimblewill can be extremely aggressive in unfertilized grass—especially in shady areas.
+In warmer climates, Nimblewill growth can be extremely aggressive in unfertilized grass—especially in shady areas.
 Cultural weed control methods—including low-level lawn mowing, hand-pulling lawn weeds and proper watering routines—can discourage this grassy weed but are not always effective.
-For effective weed removal, professionally selected and applied weed control treatments are your best bet for eradication.
+For effective weed removal, professionally selected and applied weed control services are your best bet for the removal of nimblewill.